tbiegner99/security-monitor/README.md

   - `"down"`: Enable internal pull-down resistor (pin pulled to GND)
   - `"none"`: No internal pull resistor (use external resistor)
 - `deviceClass` (string, optional): Home Assistant device class (`door`, `window`, `motion`, `garage_door`, `lock`, `opening`, etc.).
 If not specified, will be auto-detected from the monitor name.
+- `pollIntervalSeconds` (number, optional): If set, periodically reports the current state every X seconds, even if no GPIO state change occurred.
+This is useful to ensure Home Assistant (or other systems) have the correct state after a restart.
+Recommended value: 300 (5 minutes) for persistent sensors like doors/windows.
+Not recommended for momentary sensors.
 - `reporters` (array): List of reporter configurations

 #### Reporter Types